 2.

-A proceeding also comes within the provisions of the Schedule if it is an application under section 30 of the Child Welfare Act 1947 for a declaration that a child is in need of care and protection.
+A proceeding also comes within the provisions of the Schedule if it is an application under Part 4 or 5 of the Children and Community Services Act 2004.

 3.

 A proceeding also comes within the provisions of the Schedule if it is a proceeding by way of appeal from a decision made, or a penalty imposed, in any proceeding that comes within clause 1 or 2.